-- Lasagna Noodles - Use whole wheat or regular noodles.
+- Lasagna Noodles - Use whole wheat or regular pasta.
 Feel free to cut back on the number of noodles used, which will also cut back on the carb count.

-- Optional Meats - Cooked ground beef, sausage, and crumbled tofu are some of the proteins that can be added along with the vegetables.
+- Optional Meats - Cooked ground beef, sausage, and crumbled tofu are some proteins that can be added along with the vegetables.

 Directions with Pictures

-In case you're new to cooking pasta in a crock-pot, here are the easy steps to make slow cooker vegetable lasagna with pictures.
+In case you're new to cooking pasta in a crock-pot, here are the easy steps to make slow cooker vegetarian lasagna with pictures.

 - Lasagna noodles.
-Buy regular, uncooked noodles.
+Buy regular, uncooked lasagna noodles.
 They DO NOT need to be cooked first.
 (Can I hear a little cheer?!)
-Break them as necessary to fit in your slow cooker.
-The noodles will overlap and there may be some gaps.
+Break them as necessary to fit in the bottom of your slow cooker.
+The sheets will overlap, and there may be some gaps.
 No one will ever know!

 - Vegetables.
 Layer chopped, UNCOOKED vegetables over the cheese and then top with a generous portion of pasta sauce.

 - Cheese mixture.
-Spreading the cheesy layer over the broken noodles can be tricky.
+Spreading the cheesy ricotta mixture over the broken noodles can be tricky.
 Drop small scoops of the cheese mixture over the noodles.
 (I use a 1 Tablespoon cookie scoop to do this.)
 Use a spoon (or your fingertips) to gently spread the lumps of cheese over the noodles.